Storm-FSI/aws-iot-data-pipeline/README.md

 - `job-max-concurrent-runs`
   - Description: The maximum number of concurrent runs for the Glue ETL job.
   - Default: 2
+- `job-window-size`
+  - Description: The window size of the Glue ETL job.
+This parameter determines, at which rate the Glue ETL Job gets triggered and therefore fetches and processes the data from the Kinesis data stream.
+  - Default: "10 seconds"
 - `redshift-db-name`
   - Description: The name of the Redshift database.
   - Default: "dev"